Lenyn Sosa Preview, Player Props: White Sox vs. Tigers

 Lenyn Sosa At The Plate

-- Sosa has three doubles, five home runs and a walk while batting .189.
+- Sosa is batting .191 with three doubles, five home runs and a walk.

-- In 47.1% of his 34 games this season, Sosa has picked up at least one hit.
-He's also had four multi-hit games.
+- Sosa has picked up a hit in 17 of 35 games this season, with multiple hits four times.

-- Sosa has picked up an RBI in 23.5% of his games this season, with two or more RBI in 8.8% of his games.
-He has also plated three or more runs in one contest.
+- Sosa has had at least one RBI in 22.9% of his games this year (eight of 35), with more than one RBI three times (8.6%).
+He has also accounted for three or more of his team's runs in one contest.

-- He has scored in eight of 34 games so far this year.
+- He has scored in eight of 35 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.